yogeshrnaik/cdac/README.md

 ### OOAD - Game Of Bricks
 This contains Game of Bricks developed in Java.
 This project was done as part of Object Oriented Analysis and Design module of CDAC's course.

+### PCCP - Game Of Bricks
+This contains Game of Bricks developed in C++ and curses library.
+This project was done as part of Programmign in C and C++ module of CDAC's course.

 ### Programming-Paradigm
 The document "Programming-Paradigm-Project.doc" in this folder explains five different programming paradigms.
 * Object-oriented programming